HiroyukiNaito/uniswap-universal-graphql/README.md

 # uniswap-universal-graphql
-Store uniswap universal router decoded data to Mongo DB as mutations and distribute decoded data as subscriptions
+Store uniswap universal router decoded data to Mongo DB as mutations and distribute decoded data as subscriptions and GraphQL query

 # Prerequisite